nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 The _**Architecture Diagram**_ above details the high-level design of the **Finux** Application.
 Brief explanations of the components involved are given below.

-The `Finux` component contains only one class `Finux`, It is responsible for,
+The `Finux` component is the object class itself, It is responsible for,
 * At launch: Initializes the components in the correct sequence and attempts to load data from file.
 * At shut down: Shuts down the components and invokes cleanup method where necessary.

-The rest of the Application consists of six components.
+The rest of the Application consists of six main components.
 * `Ui`: The user interface (Ui) of the App which handles all user input and Application output.
 * `Parser`: The user input parser of the CLI.
 * `CommandHandler`: The handler of parsed arguments for conversion into appropriate `Commands`.